diego773/monday/README.md

 The test file will run the following tests:

-- -POST- a new transaction
+- -POST a new transaction
-- -POST- spend points
+- -POST spend points
-- -GET- points balance
+- -GET points balance